nnursimulu/Single_cell_cell_type_classifier/README.md

 ## Data splitting

 Run split_into_train_and_test.py to split the count matrix and labels into training, validation and test sets.
-Specify the location of the input folder as the one containing count_matrix.in and class_labels.in (eg: raw_data), and the output folder where the split data will be written (PROCESSED_DATA).
+Specify the location of the input folder as the one containing count_matrix.in and class_labels.in (eg: raw_data), and the output folder where the split data will be written (eg: processed_data).

-split_into_train_and_test.py --input_folder DATA --output_folder PROCESSED_DATA
+split_into_train_and_test.py --input_folder raw_data --output_folder processed_data

 ## Dependencies